Thoughts On Forgiveness

 Consumed with painful emotions, reeling from the effects of being betrayed in some way, the command to forgive can be a bitter pill to swallow.
 Without God, His closeness, prayer, faith, trust in His goodness and supernatural deliverance, it would be impossible.

 Jesus understands our every struggle.
-Psalm 46:1 He is our guide, our advocate, counsellor and healer.
+He is our guide, our advocate, counsellor and healer.
+Psalm 46:1 - God is our refuge and strength, an ever-present help in trouble.

 Jesus knows how it feels to be betrayed